Mount filesystems

 No

-These parameters, if not stated otherwise, are only effective on the first mount command for each client.
+The additional mount options parameters above are only effective on the first mount command for each client, unless stated otherwise.

 By default, the command selects the optimal core allocation for WEKA.
 If necessary, multiple core